 On June 20th 1965 Dr Martin Luther King visited Jamaica.
 In one of his speeches he began by saying that “In Jamaica I feel like a human being.” ."
 He said he was proud to be among his "brothers and sisters on this wonderful island.".
-The following day, he visited the grave of National Hero Marcus Garvey to lay a wreath out of respect for a man he said, gave Negroes in the US a sense of dignity, a "sense of personhood, a sense of manhood, a sense of somebodiness".
+The following day, he visited the graveside of National Hero Marcus Garvey to lay a wreath out of respect for a man he said gave Negroes in the US a sense of dignity, a "sense of personhood, a sense of manhood, a sense of somebodiness".

-However long before those days Jamaica had one of the riches city in the western hemisphere and certainly the wickedest until it was destroyed by an earthquake in 1692.
-The year just before the earthquake saw 240 ship docked in its harbor.
+However long before those days Jamaica had one of the richest city in the western hemisphere and certainly the wickedest until it was destroyed by an earthquake in 1692.
+The year before the earthquake saw 240 ships docked in its harbor.
 Port Royal was a densely populated city covering just 50 acres and a population of 6,500 residents.
 There were almost 2,000 multi-story mainly brick buildings and over 1,500 bars and brothels.
 That thriving city came to an end on June 7, 1692 at 11:43 am when huge cracks opened and swallowed buildings and people alike.

 This beautiful island known as the land of wood and water has a long history contributing to the world in no small means.
-The latest impact Jamaica has on the world the great athletes which has stunned the world over and over in great fashion.
-Many just started to paying attention to this but in the history of track and field only the great United States has won more medals than Jamaica.
+The latest impact Jamaica has on the world is the great athletes which has stunned the world over and over in great fashion.
+Many just started to pay attention to this but in the history of track and field only the great United States has won more medals than Jamaica.